 In addition to this, you may be eligible for a bursary of £500-£2,000 for a sandwich year through the Student Opportunity Fund.
 The award amount will depend on the location of your placement and your household income.
 There is no application process for this bursary as your eligibility will be automatically assessed.

-If you wish to secure a sandwich year placement, you should start seeking and applying for opportunities during the second year of your course, from twelve months before you will actually start the placement.
+Start seeking and applying for opportunities during the second year of your course, from 12 months before you will actually start the placement.